officelearn/azure-docs.sv-se/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Serverdelar och backend-pooler i Azure ytterdörren Service | Microsoft Docs
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Den här artikeln beskriver vilka serverdelar och backend-adresspooler finns framför dörren konfiguration.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u